janice87/janice87/README.md

 - 🔭 I’m currently an alum of Flatiron School
 - 🌱 I’m currently studying Data Structures and Algorithms
-- ✨ Fun fact: I used to work for Disney and I've been to Hawaii 4 times.
-My dream would be to live there one day!
+- ✨ Fun fact: I've been to Hawaii 4 times and my dream would be to live there one day!
-- 📫 How to reach me: janice.chan1288@gmail.com

 ### Skills: